prestaconcept/PrestaSitemapBundle/Resources/doc/7-Dumper_command.md

 }
 ```

-You can overwrite default host specified `dumper_base_url` parameter if you need to generate several sitemaps with different hosts.
+You can overwrite default host if you need to generate several sitemaps with different hosts.
 Consider following example:

 ```bash
 $ app/console presta:sitemap:dump --base-url=http://es.mysite.com/ es/